azoth-lang/azoth.language.reference/src/with-expression.md

 method whenever the block exits.

 **TODO:** is this the best way to do this?
 Perhaps they should be overloads of a `with` operator?

+**TODO:** what about handling different kinds of error types?
+Overloads of exit_errored?

+**TODO:** maybe destructors should support parameters and be used instead?

 ## Use Cases